gameontext/gameon-logview/README.md

 # gameon-logview
-A quick server logs viewer for liberty applications.. intended to be consumed as a library.
+A quick server logs viewer for Liberty applications.. intended to be consumed as a library.

 ## Using the library in your Java projects